MarcoForte/knn-matting/README.md

 ### Running the demo
 - '''python knn_matting.py'''
 - mylambda (λ) is a constant controlling the users confidence in the constraints
+- image size not larger than 640*480 reccomended for speed and memory reasons.

 ### Results
 <img alt="Original image" src="https://github.com/MarcoForte/knn-matting/blob/master/donkey.png" width="200">